Costs Information for Immigration Applications and Representation

 The cost of Immigration applications and representation

 Our fees and disbursements for this work are based on the number of hours we take to complete the work multiplied by the hourly rates for the fee earners undertaking the work.
-Immigration matters are dealt with by Graeme Kirk, whose hourly rate is £395 per hour and Charles Avens, whose hourly rate is £265 per hour.
+Immigration matters are dealt with by Charles Avens (Head of Immigration) whose hourly rate is £295 per hour and by consultant Graeme Kirk whose hourly rate is £380 per hour.

 For typical cases, our fees and the disbursements we will charge to you are set out below.
 In more complex cases, our fees may be higher.
 If an immigration matter requires representation in the Courts then we may have to instruct Counsel to represent you at Court, in such cases you would have to pay Counsel’s fees in addition to our fees.